Table of contents

 You can buy a tuber from the shop and plant it in your garden.
 All being well it should grow into a healthy vine.

-Sweet Potato Growing Tips in Pots
+Sweet Potato Growing in Pots

 Sweet potato is more easy to grow direct in the ground than many other vegetables.
 However, we still recommend growing in pots or containers.
 Pots drain well and allow you to better control your growing medium.